Stay organized with collections Save and categorize content based on your preferences.

 N1+GPU denotes support for NVIDIA T4, V100, P100, or P4 GPUs running on a general-purpose N1 machine family.

 The Ubuntu 22.04 and 24.04 LTS Accelerated OS images are optimized for supporting your artificial intelligence (AI) and machine learning (ML) workloads.
-To learn more about how these images are optimized for these workloads, see Operating systems in the AI Hypercomputer documentation.
+To learn more about how these images are optimized for these workloads, see Accelerator OS images in the AI Hypercomputer documentation.

 Important: If you use an "Accelerated" OS version that supports your GPU, you don't need to install GPU drivers.For more information about GPU requirements and recommended OSes, see choosing an OS for instances with attached GPUs.